faculty + students

 by Jorrit de Jong, Lisa Cox, and Alex Green

 After taking office, Mayor Daniel Rivera creates a new task force to combat blight in Lawrence, Massachusetts.
 Although blight was not on Rivera’s campaign agenda, he soon realizes that the issue is worth his attention.
 The issue of blight and distressed properties is complex and far-reaching, having to do with his city’s public health and safety, inequality, and real estate prices.
 Although Rivera feels he has little flexibility to change staffing levels on a short-term basis, he endeavors to motivate the team members he has.
 But creating a task force from entrenched groups poses challenges.
 Effecting change is slow, and Rivera often feels the task force is not making a dent in the problem.
 The case describes a data tracker for collecting information on distressed properties from disparate sources, and the tracker includes over 40 input fields.
-The case allows students to understand how such a tool is developed, but pushes students even farther to understand how to use data to address pressing problems once it’s collected.
+The case allows participants to understand how such a tool is developed, but pushes them even further to understand how to use data to address pressing problems once it’s collected.

-How teams work with data to produce public value.
+Examine how teams work with data to produce public value.

 2018 Mayors Curriculum